lgblgblgb/BASIC-M6502/README.md

 assembly sources then, it was quite clear, that it should be that, or at least very close.
-The source also has a "REALIO target" called "SIMULATION" and some conditional assembly statements in that case uses "strange" opcodes which - after some search - turned out to be PDP-11 assembly instructions.
+The source also has a "REALIO target" called "SIMULATION" and some conditional assembly statements in that case uses "strange" opcodes which - after some search - turned out to be PDP-10 assembly instructions (I'm not too familiar with PDP-10 and PDP-11 but now it seems it should have been PDP-10 rather than PDP-11 because of the "HRLI" opcode).
-Also, I wouldn't ever think a PDP-11 assembler knows about 6502.
+Also, I wouldn't ever think a PDP-10 assembler knows about 6502.
 Combined this with some "strange" syntax like "LDAI", I had the conclusion, that they are just macros, basically implementing a "kind of" 6502 assembler based on MACRO-10's macro capabilities.
 Again: this is guess-work from my side, I can be wrong ...

+(BREAKING NEWS: Oh, stupid me, it's right there in the source released by MS:
+`0=PDP-10 SIMULATING 6502`, so indeed, it's a PDP-10)

 Other than those above, MACRO-10 has a very strange syntax from today's point of view.